bevkoski/react-native-android-wear-demo/README.md

 };
 ```

-The native module exposes a `@ReactMethod` named `increaseWearCounter`.
-In this implementation we are querying [NodeAPI](https://developers.google.com/android/reference/com/google/android/gms/wearable/NodeApi) to get all the connected nodes to the phone.
-For each of the nodes an message is sent with path `/increase_wear_counter` and `null` as data via the [MessageAPI](https://developers.google.com/android/reference/com/google/android/gms/wearable/MessageApi).
+The native module exposes a `@ReactMethod` named `increaseWearCounter` which queries the [NodeAPI](https://developers.google.com/android/reference/com/google/android/gms/wearable/NodeApi) in order to get all the nodes connected to the phone.
+A message with an `/increase_wear_counter` path is then sent to each of the nodes using the [MessageAPI](https://developers.google.com/android/reference/com/google/android/gms/wearable/MessageApi).

 ```java
 @ReactMethod